 Ask for Desktop Notifications permissions Enable this option to allow Akeeba Backup to display desktop notifications.
 Unlike push notifications, these are only shown when you are taking a backup from the backend of your site, though your browser.
 They are displayed by your browser, not PushBullet.
 This feature is only compatible with browsers implementing the desktop notifications API for JavaScript such as Firefox, Safari or Google Chrome.

 Push notifications

 Select the push notifications type.
-Currently only Pushbullet and None are supported.
+You can select between PushBullet, Web Push and None.
 If you choose None the push notifications are disabled.